ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-The `Int?` return type signifies that this function might return an integer, or it might return `nil` if the conversion fails (like trying to convert "hello" to an integer).
+The `Int?` return type signifies that this function might return an integer, or it might return `nil` if the conversion fails (for example, trying to convert "hello" to an integer).
 Let's explore how to safely access an optional value.

-### if let
+### `if let`

 To safely access the potential value inside an optional, you use "unwrapping" mechanisms.
-One common way is using if let:
+One common way is using `if let`:

 {%- highlight swift -%}
 let userInput = "123"